deckhouse/virtualization/docs/USER_GUIDE.md

 AccessMode:

 - `ReadWriteMany (RWX)`: Multiple disk access.
 Live migration of virtual machines with such disks is possible.
 - `ReadWriteOnce (RWO)`: The disk can be accessed by only a single virtual machine instance.
 Live migration of virtual machines that use such disks is supported only in commercial editions.
-Live migration is available only if all disks are attached statically via `.spec.blockDeviceRefs`.
-Disks attached dynamically via VirtualMachineBlockDeviceAttachments must be reattached statically by specifying them in `.spec.blockDeviceRefs`.

 When creating a disk, the controller will independently determine the most optimal parameters supported by the storage.